Blog Post

 Traditional plastic roll-ons aren't easily recycled either as they are usually made up of 2 different types of plastic.
 It is not yet a cost or carbon efficient process and means it's likely to cost more to recycle a roll-on than it would to just make another.
 Switching to a zero waste or refillable deodorant solves this problem.

-Natural deodorants are formulated with plant-based ingredients and all those on our list are also vegan.
-Natural formulas are still super effective without high use of synthetic ingredients, phthalates and parabens, which are thought to increase risks of cancer which is why Breast Cancer UK is calling for them to be phased out.
+We love a natural deodorant formulated with plant-based and vegan ingredients.
+Natural deodorants are still super effective without the high use of synthetic ingredients, phthalates and parabens, which are thought to increase risks of cancer which is why Breast Cancer UK is calling for them to be phased out.

 Is aluminium in deodorants and antiperspirants harmful?